Vitality Herbs & Clay is transitioning to Vital Life Essentials

 Lactobacillus Plantarum

-Yet, not all human probiotic species can be cultivated in a laboratory.
-Thus the importance of contact with well composted soil.
-Several species found in the intestines can be easily found in Nature and cultured in a laboratory for probiotic supplements (thus the source of soil-based organisms, or SBOs).
+Several species found in the intestines can be easily found in Nature and cultured in a laboratory for probiotic supplements (thus the source of "soil-based organisms" (SBOs).

-For all of these reasons, and many more, you can see why we are proponents of deriving our microbes from soil sources, i.e. eating dirt :)
+For all of these reasons, and many more, you can see why we are proponents of deriving our microbes from soil sources, i.e. eating clay and humic earth containing their own variety of naturally occurring soil-based organisms, especially when combined with additional amounts of known species beneficial for human gut health.

 Michael King